espressomd/espresso/doc/sphinx/io.rst

 With the python interface, |es| features two possibilities for
 online-visualization:

 #.
-Using the mlab module to drive *Mayavi, a “3D scientific data
+Using the mlab module to drive *Mayavi, a "3D scientific data
-   visualization and plotting in Python”*.
+   visualization and plotting in Python"*.
 Mayavi has a user-friendly GUI to specify the appearance of the output.
    Additional requirements:
    python module *mayavi*, VTK (package *python-vtk* for Debian/Ubuntu).